dismuskiplimo/tenda-wema/README.md

 9. `php artisan migrate` to create the tables in MySQL
 10. `php artisan db:seed` to populate the database with system configuration data
 11. You're done 👍
-12. Run `php artisan serve` to launch a development server.
+12. Now, run `php artisan serve` to launch a development server.
-13. Navigate to `localhost:8000` to view the website
+13. Navigate to `http://localhost:8000` to view the website

 ## .env Configuration details